-6.1.4 TOTAL METALS
+6.1.5 TOTAL METALS

-Fill a 1-quart cubitainer and acidify with 2 ml of concentrated nitric acid (HNO3).
-If using a preacidified container, do not overfill.
-Keep sample at ambient temperature.
-There are no blanks collected for total metals samples.
-Specific SWQB projects may require the preparation of a field blank by filling a 1-quart cubitainer with DI water from SLD on site and acidifying with 2ml of HNO3.
+- Fill a cubitainer with at least 1 quart of stream, river, or lake water. - Acidify with 2 ml of concentrated nitric acid (HNO3).
+If using a pre-acidified container, do not overfill. - Keep sample(s) at ambient temperature. - There are no blanks collected for total metals samples, however specific projects may require the preparation of a field blank by filling a 1-quart cubitainer with DI water and acidifying with 2ml of HNO3.

-6.1.5 TOTAL RECOVERABLE ALUMINUM
+6.1.6 TOTAL RECOVERABLE ALUMINUM